↑

 Coffee and chocolate, the most delicious combo.
 I’m sure you agree.
 Well, here are these two ingredients in this Copycat Starbucks Mocha Frappuccino recipe below.
 You can make your very own homemade version.
 Enjoy!

-Forget about heading to Starbucks for your coffee fix today.
 Because, you can easily make one of these cool, refreshing frappes right at home in less than five minutes.

-When I want a Starbucks beverage (hot or cold), I’m usually not in the mood to run out to buy one if I can make it at home.
 When I’m out already, that’s a different story, but in most cases to spend the big bucks on a their smallest size which is called a “short” is hard for me to do.

 So, that brings me to my newest Starbucks Frappuccio copycat recipe that I’m sharing with you today.

-This happens to be one of my all time favorite frappes and this one happens to have been around probably since Starbucks began to make frappes: a Copycat Starbucks Mocha Frappuccino.
-It’s a basic recipe with a little secret to make it stay creamy until the last sip.
+This happens to be one of my all time favorite frappes and it’s also one that’s been around probably since Starbucks began to make frappes.

 Here’s a quick story how I found out the secret about the way Starbucks keeps this yummy frappe creamy.
 It was so simple and surprising…